POLS 1600

 The derivative of the “outside” times the derivative of the “inside,” remembering that the derivative of the outside function is evaluated at the value of the inside function.

-Finding a Local Minimums
+Finding a local Minimum

 Local minimum: